 - Inflatable Tent: While we have not included this tent on the list yet, it is a fairly new design that not everyone really understands yet.
 Much like your inflatable kayak, it is easy to carry around and lightweight, but punctures may actually occur.
 To avoid sleeping outside, you might need to invest in your own repair kit to keep the tent back in the best possible condition.

 - Backpacking Tent: The backpacking tent is the ultimate one-person tent and it is also really lightweight.
-These tents are small and portable, but the weight would be the determining factor to whether you should choose it or not.
-A backpacking tent is what we generally look for in many of these dome versions on the list.
+These tents are small and portable, but the weight would be the determining factor in whether you should choose it or not.
+A backpacking 1 person tent is what we generally look for in many of these dome versions on the list.

 While there are actually many more key types that you can consider, these are the most common for your backpacking trips.
-Most of the times, you will be looking for a backpacking tent when you are in search of the one person tent.
-If you don’t know which one to choose, we recommend starting with the dome tent as your first one person tent.
+Most of the time, you will be looking for a backpacking one person tent when you are in search of the one-person tent.
+If you don’t know which one to choose, we recommend starting with the dome tent as your first one-person tent.

 When looking at the materials of the tent, there are a few things to keep in mind.
 Not only will you look at some of the tent coverings, but the poles also need to be taken into account to ensure you do get the best possible value for your money.